-Maximize Your Sales Price by Identifying Hidden Assets
+Maximize Purchase Price by Identifying Hidden Assets

 - But is it really an expense?
 In reality, the owner’s salary is a profit to the owner.

-- All other personal expenses (such as health insurance costs, auto expenses, or travel expenses) that are actually for the benefit of the owner should be similarly treated as a part of the owner’s profits (or owner benefit).
+- All personal expenses (such as health insurance costs, auto expenses, or travel expenses) that are actually for the benefit of the owner should be similarly treated as a part of the owner’s profits (or owner benefit).

-- Other costs on a tax return such as non-cash expenses (such as depreciation), non-recurring expenses (such as the cost to cover a legal settlement), and expenses for the owner’s personal line of credit are in reality costs that would not be borne by the buyer of a business.
+- Other costs on a tax return such as non-cash expenses (depreciation), non-recurring expenses (such as the cost to cover a legal settlement), and expenses for the owner’s personal line of credit are in reality costs that would not be borne by the buyer of a business.

-Non-tangible Assets can be Hidden Assets
+Licenses May be Hidden Assets

-Pawn Shops Licenses A Key Part of the Sale
+Pawn Shops Licenses

 Franchise Territory Rights When Selling Your Business